All That Matters (Justin Bieber song): Background and conception

 Prior to working with Bieber, American songwriter Poo Bear had written songs for acts such as 112, Pink, Usher, and Kelly Rowland.
-After rapper Lil Twist played Poo Bear's music to Bieber, he wanted to emulate the sound and got in contact with the songwriter.
-The two first worked together on Journals, with Poo Bear typically playing his songs and Bieber responding, "I want that song."
 Poo Bear said that they connected heavily due to having many mutual feelings and their lives outside of music had parallels, both having "grew up in really religious, single-parent homes, not having a lot".
 The songwriter recalled that he "would catch people listening to 'All That Matters'" with embarrassment as a Bieber record, yet they became found enough "that once they found out who it was it was too late" and he had new listeners.
 Bieber and Andre Harris produced the song, with co-production from D.K. the Punisher; the producers co-wrote it with Poo Bear.

 On October 10, 2013, Bieber announced the release of "All That Matters" by sharing a photo and the title on Instagram.
 Three days later, the song leaked online 12 hours before its scheduled release.
 "All That Matters" was released on October 14, 2013, as part of Bieber's promotional series Music Mondays that ran for 10 weeks in the lead-up to Journals.
 In comparison to the series' previous single "Heartbreaker", the song has a less conventional R&B style.

 In the iTunes description of "All That Matters", Bieber summarized that the lyrics are self-explanatory; "when you fall in love with someone, that someone can make you feel whole".
 He elaborated that anyone who has experienced love should understand how it conveys this as one of the greatest feelings achievable and "all that matters", yet the void felt afterwards "is gut-wrenching" and he worked his hardest to channel the feeling of love.
-Speaking to Power 106 in December 2013, Bieber confirmed that the song was written when he was "in a great place" of his relationship with singer Selena Gomez and she was all that mattered in his life.
-Bieber opened up that he conveyed his emotion and love on the song, explaining the couple's break-up affected them both heavily, particularly with the public spotlight.
+Speaking to Power 106 in December 2013, Bieber confirmed that the song was written when he was "in a great place" Bieber opened up that he conveyed his emotion and love on the song, explaining the couple's break-up affected them both heavily, particularly with the public spotlight.